SyGra: A Unified Graph-Based Framework for Scalable Generation, Quality Tagging, and Management of Synthetic Data: Abstract

 \section{Abstract}

-The advancement of large language models (LLMs) is critically dependent on the availability of high-quality datasets for Supervised Fine-Tuning (SFT), alignment tasks like Direct Preference Optimization (DPO), etc. In this work, we present a comprehensive synthetic data generation framework that facilitates scalable, configurable, and high-fidelity generation of synthetic data tailored for these training paradigms.
+The advancement of large language models (LLMs) is critically dependent on the availability of high-quality datasets for Supervised Fine-Tuning (SFT), alignment tasks like Direct Preference Optimization (DPO), etc. In this work, we present a comprehensive synthetic data generation framework, \sygra -- that facilitates scalable, configurable, and high-fidelity generation of synthetic data tailored for these training paradigms.
 Our approach employs a modular and configuration-based pipeline capable of modeling complex dialogue flows with minimal manual intervention.
 This framework uses a dual-stage quality tagging mechanism, combining heuristic rules and LLM-based evaluations, to automatically filter and score data extracted from OASST-formatted conversations, ensuring the curation of high-quality dialogue samples.
-The resulting datasets are structured under a flexible schema supporting both SFT and DPO use cases, enabling seamless integration into diverse training workflows.
+The resulting datasets are structured under a flexible schema, enabling seamless integration into diverse training workflows.
 Together, these innovations offer a robust solution for generating and managing synthetic conversational data at scale, significantly reducing the overhead of data preparation in LLM training pipelines.
+Our code and documentation are available at \url{https://github.com/ServiceNow/SyGra}

 \keywords{Synthetic Data, LLM, DPO, SFT, Graph Pipeline, LangGraph, OASST, Data Generation Framework, Quality Tagging}